direktiv/direktiv/specification/workflow-yaml/events-and.md

 ## EventsAndStateDefinition

 To pause the workflow and wait until multiple CloudEvents events are received before proceeding, the `eventsAnd` is used.
 Every listed event must be received for the state to complete.
+If there are multiple events of the same type a index number will be added to the duplicate cloudevent types.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |